 Why Do Libraries Still Have Fax Machines?

 While the use of fax machines in healthcare may be understandable, one may wonder why libraries still have fax machines.
-After all, libraries are not typically associated with sensitive information or the need for secure communication.
+Libraries are not typically associated with sensitive information or the need for secure communication.

 Accessibility